 Why Do Felines Take Benadryl?

-1. Feline Skin Allergies
+Feline Skin Allergies

-2. General Cat Allergies
+General Cat Allergies

-3. Allergic Reactions To Medicines and Vaccinations
+Allergic Reactions To Medicines and Vaccinations

-4. Feline Allergies Regarding Bug Bites
+Feline Allergies Regarding Bug Bites

 Many feline allergies to bug bites will result in itching excessively and big, red bumps on the skin.
-If they are scratching the bug bites, it is possible they will develop an infection.
+If they are scratching the insect bites, they may develop an infection.
 Keep a close eye on the areas that they are itching to look for signs of infection of the skin.
 An infected area will require treatment.

-The reason that the answer to giving a cat Benadryl for feline colds is both yes and no is that it can treat the common cat cold, but it cannot cure it.
-Benadryl for cats can help with the symptoms that are experienced due to a cold.
-But no, it cannot cure a feline cold.
+The reason that the answer to giving felines Benadryl for colds is both yes and no is that it can treat the common cat cold, but it cannot cure it.
+The medicine can help cats struggling with a cold.
+However, it cannot cure a feline cold.
 The common cold in cats is a lot like it is in human beings.
 Most times, it will go away on its own after a week or so.

 Is Benadryl For Sedation Purposes?

-What Are Allergy Symptoms in Cats?
+What Are Allergy Symptoms In Cats?

-Symptoms of allergies are
+Symptoms of allergies are:

-Symptoms of Allergic Reactions in Cats
+Symptoms Of Allergic Reactions In Cats

-Anaphylaxis shock symptoms are:
+Anaphylactic shock symptoms are:

 - Spontaneous bowel movement

-Benadryl For Cats Side Effects
+Benadryl Side Effects for Cats

 - Appetite loss